mcoto004CR/nginx-custom-image/README.md

 See running containers
     docker ps -a
-    Use name for docker stop [container name]
+    Use name for docker stop [container name

+To remove images use : docker rmi -f [image_id]

 See it...
     go to http://localhost:8080/